razi-rais/blockchain/articles/extract-publickey-from-geth.md

 ## Setup
 To build from the source code, you need to have go language installed.
 You can find geth setup instructions for developers at: https://github.com/ethereum/go-ethereum/wiki/Developers'-Guide

+You can find the compelete source code enchancements to geth at: https://github.com/razi-rais/go-ethereum

 Note: On Windows, you may require gcc compiler.You can download tdm-gcc from: http://tdm-gcc.tdragon.net/download

 ### Clone the repo